 That plant is the Pitcher Plant.
 It’s somewhat similar to the Venus flytrap in that it’s carnivorous.
 It eats mostly flies and other small insects.
 But that’s where the similarities stop.

 The Venus flytrap operates like a bear trap.
 Once the fly steps into its wide open “mouth,” the plant clamps shut, imprisoning and then devouring the fly.
 The Pitcher Plant, however, is much more calculating and insidious in how it operates.
 It’s shaped like a pitcher, hence the name, and the inside is covered with a sticky fluid that flies, and other insects are attracted to.

 Here’s how it works.

 Feeling confident, the fly then travels further and further into the plant, eating more and more of the delicious contents.
-He’s so into the free meal that he doesn’t even notice that the inside of the plant is also coated with millions of tiny hairs, all pointing downward, and that the slope of the plant’s walls are now completely vertical.
+He’s so into the free meal that he doesn’t even notice that the inside of the plant is also coated with millions of tiny hairs, all pointing downward and that the slopes of the plant’s walls are now completely vertical.

 Yeah, in our opinion, contracting with some of the motor clubs/insurance companies is kind of like that.

 The problem with many new towers is that they don’t know the true costs associated with the operation of a towing business.
 Many believe that if there’s money left over after fuel, well, that’s considered profit.
 Eventually, though, if they continue that line of thinking, many end up like the poor fly in the Pitcher Plant.